Travel on skis

 Skis are a wonderful way to travel and ski mountaineers have it all.
 Ascending at a regular pace; enjoying the view and with huge head space, the summit is soon attained.
 Then comes the fun!
 Very little snow is un-skiable and skiing what there is, efficiently and in control, is always satisfying.
 Kilometres are covered on the slide in a fraction of the time it would take to walk.

 When we ski mountaineers travel we are not pushing back the frontiers of knowledge, merely satisfying our own personal curiosity.
 We discover new mountain ranges, food and languages; encountering cultures and customs strange to us.
-Our travels with skis help us create a better understanding of the world and its peoples.
+Our travels help us create a better understanding of the world and its peoples.
 The main motivator however is always to have fun on skis!

 Trips have the same core ingredients, namely: